 Workflow software engines can be designed with many different architectures.
-Our cDevWorkflow team designed its engine around a software design pattern called “Distributed memory machines”.
+Our cDevWorkflow team engineered its workflow engine around a software design pattern called “Distributed memory machines”.
 Where the design pattern utilizes the following:

-Utilizing the above software techniques, engine is able to provide highest performance.
+Utilizing the above software techniques our workflow engine is able to provide the highest performance available.

 Looking toward the future, we are developing ways of distributing the load as well as, distributing certain process steps to specific machines.
 Certain software operations such as Optical Character recognition (OCR), rendering a PDF document, high performance computations can take a toll on the workflow software server.
 In the very near future, cDevWorkflow will insure a level of performance or throughput by allocating these workflow processing needs, especially the requirements with high server utilization burdens, to a separate server for processing.

 Since system performance is always a delicate subject matter, we have designed our workflow software engine to support process throttling.
 Process throttling provides the designer or end user to select the level of system performance that meets their needs.
 That may sound challenging and complicated, but it is not.
 This is flexibility.
 For the first time you decide how your workflow software engine runs.